arungudelli/angularjswiki/content/en/material/menu/index.md

 );

-selectMenuItem(menuItem : MatMenuListItem){
+clickMenuItem(menuItem : MatMenuListItem){
   this.router.navigate([menuItem.routerLink]);
 }

 ```

-If you are menu item only handle with route navigation then you can directly add `routerLink` attribute to `mat-menu-item`.
+If your menu item only handles with route navigation then you can directly add `routerLink` attribute to `mat-menu-item`.

 ```
 <button mat-menu-item